Yamini2001/LeetCode-Solutions/README.md

 ## Value Of Variable After Operations
 Given an array of strings operations containing a list of operations, return the final value of X after performing all the operations.

+## Maximum Frequency of elements After Performing Operations
+Return the maximum possible frequency of any element in nums after performing the operations.

 ### Implementation

 - **File:** `regular_expression_matching.java`